Brown Marmorated Stink Bug (Halyomorpha halys) Identification

 Why are they in my home and business?
 Stink Bugs are insects that overwinter.
 They Seek the warmth of structures such as a residential home or a commercial building.

 Why should I treat for them?
 Although the Brown Marmorated Stink Bug doesn’t bite or harm humans or animals, their presence can cause severe damage to landscaping.
 If they have moved into your structure, they can cause quite a stink—literally.
 If the Stink Bug is disturbed or squashed, it will omit a very offensive odor.
 Should you vacuum them up, they will also leave their unpleasant odor in the bag or canister of the vacuum.
 If the infestation is large enough, their odor could penetrate curtains, furniture and clothing.

 How do you treat for them?
 Because of the damage they can cause to landscaping and agricultural areas, Brown Marmorated Stink Bug control should be performed both outdoors and indoors.
 Although they do not reproduce while indoors, it is best to stop the population wherever possible.
 Our experienced technicians use a combination of safe chemicals and inspect your structure for entry ways to help you minimize future infestations.

 How much service is typically required?
 The amount of service required will depend on how severe the infestation is at your location.
-SEE Pest and Lawn Solutions offers you top-quality treatments with efficient, affordable plans to ensure your Stink Bug problems will be eliminated.
-You will get professional care, gain peace of mind and SEE lasting results.
+See Pest Control offers you top-quality treatments with efficient, affordable plans to ensure your Stink Bug problems will be eliminated.
+You will get professional care, gain peace of mind and See lasting results.